Saint-Nicolas-des-Champs, Paris: Exterior

 The bell tower is positioned slightly back from the west front.
 The lower portion dates to the 15th century, while the upper portion was rebuilt in the 17th century.

 The west front, or facade dates to the 15th century, and is Flamboyant in style, with three pignons or pointed gables corresponding to the nave and the two lower aisles.
 The outer pignons have small circular windows, and are connected with the central pignon with flying arches.
-The central west front has the main portal, framed by a pointed arch and a accolade and two buttresses.
+The central west front has the main portal, framed by a pointed arch and an accolade and two buttresses.
 Above the portal is large window with three vertical ribs.
 Above the window is a larger gable, at the top of which is a small rose window with three lobes.
 All the sculpture on the west front dates from 1843.

 While the west front is Flamboyant, the south front features a Renaissance portal constructed at the end of the 16th century, with pilasters and columns representing the classical orders.
 Its decoration includes sculpted busts of women and angels sounding trumpets to the glory of God.
 On the west front, the underside of the porch is decorated with particularly elaborate carved oak sculpture from the 17th century.
 The consoles of the walls on the west front are decorated with sculpted figures of winged female figures sounding trumpets.